 The guidelines for Student Expectations for Online Engagement (available September 25) outline expectations for College students to ensure a safe online learning and working environment during synchronous (live online) meetings and in email communications.

 These guidelines are grounded in the College’s Student Right and Responsibilities policy, which explains that students have the right to learn and work in an environment that ensures their safety, security, respect, and dignity.
 Students have the responsibility to respect other students and employees as well as contribute to a positive environment while participating in any learning experience associated with the college.

 Locating the Guidelines

 Follow the link to the Student Affairs Policies, Procedures and Guidelines web page, then click on Student Expectations for Online Engagement to view and download a copy of the document.
-Because these guidelines may be updated, faculty may wish to provide students with the web page link.
+Note that the document appears in the drop down section, Student Affairs.